clemenssielaff/notf/pynotf/pynotf/logic.md

 <br> In previous versions, we had taken the Qt approach of using dedicated event objects.
 Widgets higher up would receive the event first and lower Widgets later.
 Every Widget could "accept" the event, which would set a flag on the event object itself notifying later Widgets that the event was already handled.
 This way they could act differently (or not at all), depending on whether the event has already been accepted or not.
 This of course requires the given event to be mutable, which isn't possible with Values.

 Here a (hopefully) complete list of possible solutions to the problem:
-1. `Receiver.on_next` could return a bool to let an external scheduler know if it should continue propagating the event.
+1. `Receiver.on_value` could return a bool to let an external scheduler know if it should continue propagating the event.
-2. `Receiver.on_next` could return the (optionally modified) Value to propagate further.
+2. `Receiver.on_value` could return the (optionally modified) Value to propagate further.
-3. Add a mutable extra-argument to `Receiver.on_next`, so the Value itself remains immutable.
+3. Add a mutable extra-argument to `Receiver.on_value`, so the Value itself remains immutable.
 4. Have a global / Logic / Scene state for the currently handled event that can be modified.
 5. Allow non-Value propagation and simply propagate classic event objects.
 6. Make event handling a separate "thing" from the Logic, effectively sidestepping the problem.